maxbrixner/mrkr2/README.md

 #### 2.2.7.
 Export a Document (with labels)

-Export a document including its labels:
+Export a document, including its labels:

 ```python
 import mrkr.sdk as sdk